Rule 3701:1-43-15 | Unrestricted use and conditional release.

 (2) The concentration of residual TENORM radium-226 and radium-228, on land averaged over one hundred square meters, is less than one hundred eighty-five becquerels per kilogram (five picocuries per gram) above the background concentration, averaged over any fifteen centimeter layer of soil.
 The fifteen centimeter layers are contiguous depth increments from the surface down.
 Each of the progeny radionuclides of the residual TENORM radium-226 and radium-228 may also be present in concentrations similar to the residual TENORM radium-226 and radium-228 concentration;

-(3) Where residual TENORM radium-226 and radium-228 and their progeny and other residual TENORM radionuclide contamination are present, the sum of fractions shall be used for combining the criteria of paragraph (B)(1) and paragraph (B)(2) of this rule.
+(3) Where residual TENORM radium-226 and radium-228 and their progeny and other residual TENORM radionuclide contamination are present, the sum of fractions will be used for combining the criteria of paragraph (B)(1) and paragraph (B)(2) of this rule.
 The sum of fractions is determined by dividing each average radium concentration by the radium limit of one hundred eighty-five becquerels per kilogram (five picocuries per gram) and dividing the estimated annual dose from other residual TENORM radionuclides by 0.25 millisievert (0.025 rem) and then adding the ratios together.
-The sum of the fractions must be less than, or equal to, one to meet this criterion; and
+The sum of the fractions will be less than, or equal to, one to meet this criterion; and

 (4) All license termination requirements in rule 3701:1-38-22 of the Administrative Code have been satisfied.

-(C) Persons with a specific license shall comply also with requirements of paragraphs (A)(7) and (A)(8) of rule 3701:1-43-12 of the Administrative Code and rule 3701:1-43-14 of the Administrative Code that are applicable to remediation and termination of the license.
+(C) Persons with a specific license will comply also with requirements of paragraphs (A)(7) and (A)(8) of rule 3701:1-43-12 of the Administrative Code and rule 3701:1-43-14 of the Administrative Code that are applicable to remediation and termination of the license.

 (F) Equipment contaminated with TENORM in excess of levels specified in the appendix to this rule may be transferred pursuant to paragraph (E) of rule 3701:1-43-08 of the Administrative Code.

-(H) When a general licensee has permanently ceased use of radioactive materials at a site or portion of a site or facility or when an area has not been used for a period of two years, the licensee shall, within sixty days, provide the following information in writing to the director:
+(H) When a general licensee has permanently ceased use of radioactive materials at a site or portion of a site or facility or when an area has not been used for a period of two years, the licensee will, within sixty days, provide the following information in writing to the director:

 (1) The location of the site or area; and